werner-sven/ml-classifier-entrepreneurship-support-development-finance/README.md

 # Measuring Entrepreneurship-Support Development Finance (ESDF)

-Estimating entrepreneurship-support development finance (ESDF) from textual project descriptions in OECD CRS data using a fine-tuned transformer classifier.
+Identifying entrepreneurship-support development finance (ESDF) from textual project descriptions in OECD CRS data using a fine-tuned transformer classifier.

-This repository contains the underlying code for the machine learning classifier for the scientific paper "From Portfolio Targeting to Entrepreneurial Dynamics: Evidence from a New Measure of Entrepreneurship-Support Development Finance" by Sven Werner and Philipp Trotter.
+This repository contains the underlying code for the machine learning classifier of the scientific paper "From Portfolio Targeting to Entrepreneurial Dynamics: Evidence from a New Measure of Entrepreneurship-Support Development Finance" by Sven Werner and Philipp Trotter.

 How to work with this repository: